About EO 20-04

 With more than a decade of experience implementing clean energy policy and given the clear intersections between our work and the topics addressed in the order, the Oregon Public Utility Commission (PUC) welcomes this direction and is well positioned to incorporate the principles and directions of EO 20-04 into our work.

-The PUC has submitted a report to respond to EO 20-04, identifies proposed actions and activities the PUC can accomplish in response to the Governor's directives to combat climate change and reduce GHG emissions.
-View the PUC's Report and Appendix B.
+The PUC has submitted a report to respond to EO 20-04, which identifies proposed actions and activities the PUC can accomplish in response to the Governor's directives to combat climate change and reduce GHG emissions.
+View the

 Based on input from our stakeholders and internal agency discussions, the PUC has developed draft work plans to identify and manage the numerous activities the agency plans to undertake to help reduce GHG emissions in accordance with the goals set forth in EO 20-04.
-The PUC's draft work plans are available for review.
+View the PUC's work plans for details.

 Below are links to the comments received on the PUC's draft work plans.